This service is for women only.

 If you suffer from cystitis and can recognise the symptoms, we can provide effective treatment from our online doctor service.

-We offer two different antibiotics to treat cystitis.
-Both antibiotics are highly effective in treating bladder infections and symptoms usually improve within 24 hours.
+We offer MacroBid® antibiotics to treat cystitis.
+This antibiotic is highly effective in treating bladder infections and symptoms usually improve within 24 hours.

 You can also order a course of your cystitis medication for future use, so that you have your treatment ready when your infection starts.